phillord/horned-owl/swrl_rules_redesign.md

 An ontology would become a `Iterator<Item=Component>` which means accessing the `Axiom` would require a separate (potentially failing) step to unpack `Component` to `Axiom`.

+# Current Situation

+I am inclined toward Solution 3 and which would include pulling `OntologyID` in as an axiom at the same time.